 Lydia: “I was told fibro isn’t real.
 That it’s like a mental disorder, like being a hypochondriac and I would be better if I lost some weight…”

-Sarah: “My family thinks that I am faking my fibro and my pain levels…If either [my mom or sister] spent a day with a portion of our pain levels, they would spend the day in bed and probably cry the majority of the day.”#FibroTruth 45: #Fibromyalgia is an unbelievable diagnosis #punintended Click To Tweet
+Sarah: “My family thinks that I am faking my fibro and my pain levels…If either [my mom or sister] spent a day with a portion of our pain levels, they would spend the day in bed and probably cry the majority of the day.”

 Thoughts on these experiences

-Doctors are medical experts with an in-depth knowledge to how our bodies work.
+Doctors are medical experts with in-depth knowledge of how our bodies work.
 They are the “mechanic” to our bodies to keep us healthy, and deal with issues should systems go haywire.
-We, as patients, look to them for advice and trust they will lead us to healing when we need it.
+We, as patients, look to them for advice and trust they will lead us to heal when we need it.
 We see them as open-minded, ready to receive our symptoms in exchange for a diagnosis to begin treating.
-Unfortunately, in a large percentage of experiences this is not the case.
+Unfortunately, in a large percentage of experiences, this is not the case.
 In fact, it is our physicians that are the first to dismiss, minimize, or discredit our physical and emotional pains.